-Manetti 12-Hour Size reaches tack in 12-18 hours and will remain open for about 8-12 hours, depending on dilution, temperature and humidity.
-For exterior gilding projects the size can come to tack in as little as 2-3 hours on warm, sunny days.
-Allow the surface to cure for a minimum of 5-8 days depending on how much you thin the size before top coating.
+Manetti 12-Hour Size reaches tack in 12-18 hours and will remain open for about 8-12 hours, depending on dilution, temperature, and humidity.
+For exterior gilding projects, the size can come to tack in as little as two to three hours on warm, sunny days.
+Allow the surface to cure for a minimum of five to eight days, depending on how much you thin the size before top-coating.
 Do not top coat exterior gilding.
+Store size in a cool, dry place in tightly sealed original packaging.